freerasmea/freerasmea.github.io/_posts/2015-02-13-Solidarity-with-Rasmea-Odeh-Event-in-NYC.md

 date: "February 13, 2015"
 location: New York City
 category: events
-excerpt: "Featuring Muhammad Sankari, an organizer at the Arab American Action Network in Chicago and the Rasmea Odeh live stream."
+excerpt: "Featuring Muhammad Sankari, an organizer at the Arab American Action Network in Chicago, and live stream viewing of Rasmea Odeh's talk"
 ---

 ## [ Solidarity with Rasmea Odeh Event in NYC](https://www.facebook.com/events/1544779365782153/)